Nike Girls Soccer Camp at University of San Diego

-Join University of San Diego head coach, Louise Lieberman, and her outstanding staff, at camp this summer!
+Join University of San Diego head coach, Louise Lieberman, and her outstanding staff, at camp for the summer of 2019!
 They will help you improve your skills and technique, and you'll leave camp a more confident, efficient player!

 Featuring a professional, Division 1 coaching staff, beautiful facilities, and top athletic training staff, each player receives individual and team training to help her improve.
 Players leave camp having improved their skills and confidence as players!
 This camp presents an incredible opportunity for players to get a taste of playing for University of San Diego.

 Head Coach Louise Lieberman

 Louise Lieberman is entering her second year as the head coach for the University of San Diego.
 Lieberman is the programs fourth head coach in its historyView Louise's Bio ⟩

 Lieberman helped transform the Bruins into a national power in women's soccer, as she helped lead UCLA to seven NCAA Tournament appearances, two final four appearances, and one national Championship in 2013, the first in Bruin history.
 Under her tutelage over the past eight seasons, the Bruins have produced 15 NSCAA All-Americans, six freshman All-Americans, 30 NSCAA All-Pacific Region players, two Pac-12 Players of the Year, one Pac-12 Defensive Player of the Year, 39 All-Pac-12 performers, and 13 Pac-12 All-Freshman team members.